 Hire the lawyer who other lawyers refer clients to

-If you want to discuss pursuing and appeal in your case, or you want to hire us to handle your appeal or application for habeas, give us a call at 254-296-0020, or tell us more by filling out of the contact form on this page.
+If you want to discuss pursuing an appeal in your case, or you want to hire us to handle your appeal or application for habeas corpus, give us a call at 254-296-0020, or tell us more by filling out of the contact form on this page.